jtonglet/Nash-Q-Learning/README.md

-# Nash_Q_Learning
+# Nash Q Learning

-Simple implementation of the Nash Q Learning  algorithm to solve Multiagent Reinforcement Learning problems with two agents.
+Simple implementation of the Nash Q Learning  algorithm to solve games with two agents, as seen in the course Multiagent Systems at Politecnico di Milano.
+The Nash Q Learning algorithm was introduced in the paper [**Nash q-learning for general-sum stochastic games**](https://dl.acm.org/doi/10.5555/945365.964288)